 In addition, the Equipment Technology Committee under the National Wildfire Coordinating Group established an Invasive Species Subcommittee to focus on developing guidance for use in the interagency fire community.
-Current information is available at http://www.nwcg.gov/branches/et/etc/subcommittees/invasive species/invasive species-subcommittee.htm specific to this subcommittee.

 Work is underway to develop additional guidance and procedures in the cleaning of equipment that has been exposed to aquatic invasive.
 Current information concerning cleaning solutions can be found at this web site: